userfrosting/learn/pages/18.recipes/06.advanced-tutorial/02.extended/02.adding-sprunje/docs.md

 ### The route

-We will need to add another route to the route file that will be called from our JavaScript code.
-This allows the table to be refreshed and changed dynamically without requiring the page to be refreshed.
+We will add a route to allow us to retrieve data using our Sprunje.
+We will use Java Script to send requests to this route, allowing the table to be changed dynamically without requiring the page to be refreshed.
 The route will be inside the `/api/pastries` group:

 ```php
 // These routes will be for any methods that retrieve/modify data from the database.